nhedlun1/vintageElectricMoped/README.md

 <br>
 <br>
 Future plans and improvements:<br>
--[ ]Custom PCB with a esp32 as microcontroller, this is mainly to try to get BMS information and display it.<br>
+- [ x ] Custom PCB with a esp32 as microcontroller, this is mainly to try to get BMS information and display it.<br>
--[ ]More outputs for lights, and also a on/off signal relay for the motor controller. <br>
+- [ ] More outputs for lights, and also a on/off signal relay for the motor controller. <br>
--[ ]A loud buzzer as horn mounted on the pcb.<br>
+- [ ] A loud buzzer as horn mounted on the pcb.<br>
--[ ]Motor temperature sensor, the excisting one is not compatible with motor controller.
+- [ ] Motor temperature sensor, the excisting one is not compatible with motor controller.
 I probably will mount external one.<br>

 <br>
 <br>